eBay/akutan/docs/rfc_update.md

 This next example (3) shows how a user could maintain a uniqueness constraint on social security numbers:

-    INSERT { beam:bob us:ssn "123456789" }
+    INSERT { akutan:bob us:ssn "123456789" }
     WHERE  { ?unused <HasExternalID> "HasExternalID" .
              FILTER NOT EXISTS { ?x us:ssn "123456789" } }

 Note that this WHERE clause query yields one result if SSN `123456789` is not already in use and no results if SSN `123456789` is already in use.
 Therefore, the example (3) assigns the SSN to Bob only if the SSN is not already assigned.
-However, Beam does not implement any form of negation in queries at this time.
+However, Akutan does not implement any form of negation in queries at this time.

 ## Reference-level explanation

-This section first describes the changes to various components in Beam, then describes how to break up the changes into workable chunks.
+This section first describes the changes to various components in Akutan, then describes how to break up the changes into workable chunks.

 ### Components